When you wake up

 Getting up and about

-A physiotherapist will visit you regularly for the first few days.
+A physiotherapist may visit you regularly for the first few days.
 These visits are to help you with breathing and leg exercises.
 Doing the exercises can help to prevent a blood clot.

 Even when you are in bed you will be encouraged to move your legs and do deep breathing exercises at least once an hour.
 On the day after surgery your nurses will help you get out of bed and take you for a short walk.
 These walks will become more frequent and longer as you feel stronger.